Melk - a day trip to the monastic city by Mark Sukhija

 The Library, which is a second most important building in any Benedictine Monastry, was followed the Marble Room on our tour.
 Comprising over ten floors (we were on one, eight floors below us and two above us) the library was mightly impressive.
 Several thousand books, including secular scientific texts as well as religous texts, packed the shelves.
 The oldest book, dating from around 840, is on display in the cabinet.

 As one of the most important buildings in the monastry, the Library is an impressive size.
-Painted underside of the stairs in the Abbery Library There are a couple of floors above the one you visit and several below and the library, as a result, contains several thousand books.
+Bookshelves in the library at Melk Abbey There are a couple of floors above the one you visit and several below and the library, as a result, contains several thousand books.
 The fame of the Abbey, as well as it being a centre of academic and scholastic learning, was a large contribution to keeping the Abbey from dissolution under Emporer Joseph II as a result of the Napoleonic Wars.

 From the main library floor, which is accessible to the tour, there is a spiral stair case from which all library floors are accessible.
 I'm generally eneamoured of spiral staircases and this one is special.
 The underside has been decorated and the whole underside is a peculiar form of pink which makes the whole thing look like a gigantic shellfish which has been stretched out into a great-big spiral staircase.
 Quite amazing.

-Interior of the Church at Melk Abbey The highlight of a visit to the Abbey is the Church which is nothing if not oppulently decorated.
+Façade of the Church in the Benedictine Monastry in Melk The highlight of a visit to the Abbey is the Church which is nothing if not oppulently decorated.
 The high altar is thought to be the design of Giueseppe Galli-Bibiena and the statues were executed by Peter Widerin after models produced by Lorenzo Mattielli.
 The altar depicts Peter and Paul bidding each other farewall - the prophets of Daniel, Jeremiah and David are depicted to the left and Isaiah, Ezekial and Gideon are depicted to the right.

 Melk Monastry also functions as a school for around 900 boys and girls from the parishes surrounding the Abbey.